 Freezing

 Freeze any extra ham portions by wrapping them individually in plastic wrap, then placing them in a freezer-safe bag for up to 3 months.
-When you’re ready to use, thaw portions in the fridge overnight, then reheat in the air fryer for a quick and easy protein boost.

 If you want more meal prep information, check out my Meal Prep for Beginners post and my Meal Prep Basics E-Book.